Music Mixes with Nostalgic Flare

 Do These Models Only Play Tapes?

 Certain models of the Sony Walkman will play cassette tapes and play the radio via a built-in stereo.
-Whether you are giving this to someone who loves book on tape, classic rock, or even tuning into pubic radio, this gift has them covered.

 What Is a Playback Cassette Player?